PawseySC/using-nimbus/_episodes/06-volume-storage.md

 teaching: 30
 exercises: 0
 questions:
+- "What’s the difference between root and data volumes?"
-- "How do you set up volumes to store data?"
+- "How do I set up a volume to store my working data?"
+- "What do I do with my data volume if I want to delete my instance?"
-- "How do we move data to and from a volume?"
+- "How many data volumes can I create?"
 objectives:
-- "Create and configure a data volume for your instance."
+- "Create and configure a data volume for an instance."
-- "Attach and use a data volume with your instance."
+- "Attach and use a data volume with an instance."
+- "Remove a data volume before deleting an instance."
 keypoints:
 - "You learned how to create a new volume for your instance."
 - "You learned how to create a new filesystem and mount it in your instance."